justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 In particular, I plan on implementing an attention mechanism on a simplified board configuration with the above modifications.
 Hopefully this model will be able to achieve super-human level of play.

-&emsp; I will be posting some games that I played against it at a later date.
+&emsp; I will be posting some games that were played against my networls at a later date.

 ## 7. References